-Join J. Scott Giaquinta for an in-depth discussion in this video Setting up a basic Ableton DJ template, part of DJing with Ableton Live.
+Join J. Scott Giaquinta for an in-depth discussion in this video Setting up a basic Ableton DJ template, part of Ableton Live: DJing.

 - The next step is to create a template.…This will be a session in Ableton…that you'll use every single time for your DJ sets.…First let me show you what mine looks like.…I'll explain a little bit about what I've done,…and then we'll start one from scratch…so that you can see how I got there.…As you can see, I have a lot going on.…I have two channels that are set up for mixing,…a channel to record my set, and a ton…of other channels where I have different…genres of electronic music organized.…I just wanted to quickly show you…what we're going to be building towards here.…So let's shut this down and let's start with a new session.…